 The Overlay District is a special designation that uses specific standards and requirements which are applied in addition to the basic zoning classification.
-The Historic Overlay District (north of the ferry terminal to Point Hudson and east of the bluff) requires completion of a Design Review process for many kinds of exterior changes to a building or site.
+The Historic Overlay District requires completion of a Design Review process for many kinds of exterior changes to a building or site.

 The Special Height Overlay District extends from the waterline to the bluff in the historic commercial downtown area.
-Height limits vary from 25 to 50 feet and are shown on the "Official Height Overlay Map," available
+Height limits vary from 25 to 50 feet and are shown on the "Official Height Overlay Map," available at PCD.